How Many Hours Do ATVs Last? What is Considered High?

 A stock ATV is carefully designed and manufactured with an optimal balance between its components.

-And regardless of your efforts, you will rarely achieve the same reliability and longevity in a modified ATV as in one that’s kept stock.
+Regardless of your efforts, you will rarely achieve the same reliability and longevity in a modified ATV as in one that’s kept stock.

-Related: 26 Essential ATV mudding mods
+Related: 26 Essential ATV Mudding Mods

 The average ATV rider goes for recreational trail-riding every other weekend, does some light work around the farm, uses their ATV to get to their remote cabin, or plows their driveway in the winter.